telvarost/GoldenTweaks-StationAPI/README.md

 Gives gold tools special properties such as silk touch, fortune, or looting.
 Gives gold armor some special properties as well (limited mostly to certain mob types).

-**This version of the mod now supports multiplayer!**
-- Use GlassConfigAPI version 2.0+ to set up the config.
+* Mod works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 2.0+ used to sync configs!

 ## List of changes